Genomes-Biodiversity/workshop-phylogenomics/README.md

 # Workshop: Phylogenomics

-This is a workshop exercise on phylogenomics, run by David Duchêne (Australian National University) and Simon Ho (University of Sydney) as part of the "Genomes and Biodiversity" Research and Career Development Workshop.
-The workshop is a Theo Murphy Initiative event of the Australian Academy of Science.
+- David Duchêne (Australian National University)
+- Simon Ho (University of Sydney)

+This workshop will present an introduction to the challenges associated with phylogenetic analyses of genome-scale data.
+Participants will learn about data filtering, gene-tree incongruence, and inferring species trees.
+A hands-on session will involve the analysis of a multigene data set to resolve the phylogenetic relationships among marsupial families.
+The software required for this workshop are MEGA and ASTRAL.
+Participants are assumed to be familiar with interpreting phylogenetic trees and with some of the basic principles of molecular evolution.